tigerconnect/js-sdk/README.md

 ### `client.messages.sendToGroup`

-Sends a message to a group
+Sends a message to a group.
+If `groupId` is sent as an actual `Group` instance, `organizationId` is not required, as a group already carries an `organizationId`.

 ```js
 client.messages.sendToGroup(